dierat/learn_hanzi/README.md

 to see the app.

-To fill the database, open the browser console (ctrl + j) while viewing the app and type:
+To fill the database, you will need to uncomment the meteor methods in app/server/meteorMethods.js Then open the browser console (ctrl + j) while viewing the app and type:

 ```
 Meteor.call('shuffle_deck');